jgrugru/grewtix/README.md

  * <strike>add navbar</strike>
  * setup unit tests
  * create ticket edit page
- * user generic views
+ * use generic views
- * view all tickets by project (make the homepage dashboard)
+ * view all tickets by project (make it the homepage dashboard)
  * modify ticket create form page for easier use (assignee on the right side, creator field automatically added)
  * Create a simple reports page (total finished tickets, tickets finished by user)
  * Create admin page to modify profile settings